tosdr/tosback-versions/Google/Privacy Policy.md

 Android devices with Google apps include devices sold by Google or one of our partners and include phones, cameras, vehicles, wearables and televisions.
 These devices use Google Play Services and other pre-installed apps that include services such as Gmail, Maps, your phone’s camera and phone dialler, text-to-speech conversion, keyboard input and security features.

+### appropriate safeguards

+For example, we may anonymise data, or encrypt data to ensure it can’t be linked to other information about you.
+[Learn more](https://policies.google.com/technologies/anonymization?hl=en-GB)

 ### combine the information we collect

 Some examples of how we combine the information we collect include: